The best vegan Matcha latte recipe with creamy coconut milk and frothy almond milk, ready in 5 minutes in your own kitchen.

 Pour the frothed almond milk on top of your coffee mug, and feel free to add a pinch of extra Matcha powder on top to boost the flavor.

-Some of us prefer a cold drink in the morning, and good news, you can use this Matcha latte recipe to make an iced Matcha latte.
+Some of us prefer a cold drink in the morning, and the good news is you can use this Matcha latte recipe to make an iced Matcha latte.

 Stir with a straw and enjoy!